aliahmed200/my-portofolio/README.md

 ### a website in vercel

-This section has moved here: [https://cv-builder-newversion.vercel.app/](https://cv-builder-newversion.vercel.app/)
+This section has moved here: [my portofolio](my-portofolio-one-pearl.vercel.app)

-## react.js resume builder 🌟
+## react.js Portofolio 🌟

-- choose the template
-- Edit the `data.js` file with your personal information and delete the topic if you need in the resume template.
-- Generate a CV in PDF format .

 ## Getting Started 🚀